 It is not necessary to check the manual transmission fluid level.
 A transmission fluid leak is the only reason for fluid loss.
 If a leak occurs, take the vehicle to the dealership service department and have it repaired as soon as possible.
-You may also have your fluid level checked by your dealer or service center when you have your oil changed.
-See Recommended Fluids and Lubricants on page 6-11 for the proper fluid to use.
+See Recommended Fluids and Lubricants on page 6-12 for the proper fluid to use.